beWanja/tkh-blog/README.md

 # tkh-blog
-A passion project -- blog website for personal reflections on my walk of faith
+A passion project -- blog website for personal reflections on my faith journey